downthecrop/DeckSecureBoot/README.md

 - anything signed by **our** keys → OK
 - anything not signed → **blocked**

 SteamOS and other Linux installs often ship **unsigned** or **signed with somebody else’s key**, so the firmware doesn’t know to trust it.
-That’s why we have two menu entries for signing:

-- “Sign SteamOS / Deck loader”
-- “Sign another EFI”

-Those just take the existing EFI binary and **add our signature** to it so it passes Secure Boot with our key.
+The Signing Utility entry simply takes the EFI binary you point at (SteamOS or anything else) and **adds our signature** so it passes Secure Boot with our key.

 **Important:** if later you **disable** Secure Boot or clear vars, you do **not** have to “unsign” SteamOS or anything else.
 Signatures are just extra data.
 If Secure Boot is off, the firmware ignores them.